-The 2001 revision is intended to provide consortia administrators with the information needed to effectively carry out their responsibilities and to provide vendors a practical framework in which to deliver usage statistics in the current environment.
-The data elements to be reported have been simplified, while administrative aspects of confidentiality, access, delivery, and report format have been strengthened.
+The ICOLC Guidelines for Statistical Measures are designed to provide consortia administrators with the information needed to effectively carry out their responsibilities and to provide vendors a practical framework in which to deliver usage statistics in the current environment.
+The 2001 revision simplified the data elements to be reported and also strengthened the administrative aspects of confidentiality, access, delivery, and report formats.

 1. MINIMUM REQUIREMENTS

 Each data element defined below should be delineated by the following subdivisions: